 (Currently on hiatus.)
 The Jubilation Choir is open to boys and girls 5th grade through high school.
 The choir performs on Youth Sundays and special services during the program year.
 The choir rehearses after the 10:00 am service from 11:15 to noon in the choir room.
 Schola Cantorum also invites those interested to learn to play our set of hand chimes and other instruments while developing musicianship skills.

 Past performances have included Joseph and the Amazing Technicolor Dreamcoat, Children of Eden, Jesus Christ Superstar, The Sound Of Music, and in 2018, Godspell.
 These performances fill the nave and bring our parish community – plus performers' friends and relatives together.
 Rehearsals begin in January with a performance in early March.

 Youth of all ages are welcome to join the African Drumming Troupe.
 The Youth African Drumming Troupe performs on the first Sunday of every month.
-This group is led by Evan Pillow directly following Sunday School on the first Sunday of the month, in one of the lower level classrooms.
+This group is led by Marlene Whittemore Pillow directly following Sunday School on the first Sunday of the month, in one of the lower level classrooms.
 Bring your drum if you have one.
 All are welcome!

 Our parish hosts temporarily homeless families through Family Promise of Bergen County twice a year.
 Volunteers are needed to cook dinner, shop for breakfast and lunch items, and serve as evening hosts and overnight hosts.
 Additionally, one Saturday a month, Christ Church provides the staffing at Family Promise Family Center in Ridgewood.
 This “Ministry of Presence” makes it possible for homeless families to have a space to spend the afternoon when they need it.